Pope Pius IX: Reforms in the Papal States

 Pius IX's liberal policies initially made him very popular throughout Italy.
 He appointed an able and enlightened minister, Pellegrino Rossi, to administer the Papal States.
 He also showed himself hostile to Austrian influences, delighting Italian patriots, who hailed him as the coming redeemer of Italy.
 He once declared, "They want to make a Napoleon of me who am only a poor country parson."

 In Pius' early years as pope, the government of the Papal States improved agricultural technology and productivity via farmer education in newly created scientific agricultural institutes.
 It abolished the requirements for Jews to attend Christian services and sermons and opened the papal charities to the needy amongst them.
-The new pope freed all political prisoners by giving amnesty to revolutionaries, which horrified the conservative monarchies in the Austrian Empire and elsewhere.
+Within weeks of his election he offered to free all political prisoners by giving amnesty to revolutionaries, a move which horrified the conservative monarchies in the Austrian Empire and elsewhere.
 "He was celebrated in New York City, London and Berlin as a model ruler."

 Governmental structure

 In 1848, Pius IX released a new constitution titled the "Fundamental Statute for the Secular Government of the States of the Church".
 The governmental structure of the Papal States reflected the dual spiritual-secular character of the papacy.
 The secular or laypersons were strongly in the majority with 6,850 persons versus 300 members of the clergy.
 Nevertheless, the clergy made key decisions and every job applicant had to present a character evaluation from his parish priest to be considered.